 Uses

-Widely found in the Philippines, saluyot is a popular herbal plant known to be a good source of nutrients and minerals.
-It is also commonly known as jute.
+What are saluyot health benefits?
+A common plant in the Philippines, saluyot or jute is a popular herb that is a good source of nutrients and minerals.
 Read on to learn more about saluyot health benefits.

 Dried saluyot stalks are a good source of fiber, and is often used for making paper, jute, and burlap sacks.